Do you remember your first time?

 The day I drove away from my marriage with only a single suitcase and the dog we’d adopted together was the day I took my first steps on my healing journey.

 I quit alcohol for two years, and, after a few months of sobriety, quit the cigarettes.
 I was 28.

-Around that time, I began glimpsing the benefit of not caring so much about my father’s controlling tendencies and his feelings about things.
-Although this is still ongoing, it was a first step to what would be a slow, messy and non-linear climb out of codependency.
+Around that time, I began glimpsing the benefit of not caring so much about my father’s feelings about things.
+It was a first step to what would be a slow, messy and non-linear climb out of codependency.

 That year I had my first of many inklings that the key to living a purpose-driven life was an inside job; that nothing outside of myself – no substance, relationship or achievement – could make me feel whole in a sustainable way.

 Within a month of leaving my husband, I found rewarding work teaching high school in Seattle.
 I fell in love with spinning and yoga; for the first time in my life I was exercising not because I hated the shape of my body and wanted to change it, but because moving and sweating simply felt powerful and good.